 "If you talk to people on the team who, perhaps similar to me, spent 10 to 15 years working how we used to work, they will all tell you as well, that they actually think the quality of what we're delivering now is higher than it used to be because everybody takes accountability for it."
 VP of Technology

 As a result of major improvements to the mobile and backend code, mobile registrations increased dramatically from less than 2 million users to 4.6 million active mobile users.
-RBC is now the #1 digital bank in North America as well as having the highest-rated Mobile banking app in Apple's App Store, globally.
+This bank is now the #1 digital bank in North America as well as having the highest-rated Mobile banking app in Apple's App Store, globally.

 The team’s new processes were put to the test when suddenly the world was plunged into the COVID-19 pandemic.
 The Prime Minister of Canada quickly directed banks to implement several changes to their online banking systems.
 In one instance, the government provided a week’s notice before publicly announcing that all citizens would immediately have the option of receiving their stimulus checks by direct deposit to avoid ATMs.
 Since the teams working with the Industrial Logic coaches were already practicing continuous deployment, they were able to push those changes live in a few days.